 A social worker is a person.
-Who has a Masters in Social Work.
-Who work through the probation and parole offices.
+Who has a Masters in Social Work?
+Who works through the probation and parole offices.
 Then try to hit every county work in every Country.
 They work along with the officers weap ninety percent of our job.
 They provide drug and alcohol treatment.
-He deal with mental health crisis stressors and living there’s a whole gamut of Forensic Social Work services.
+He deals with mental health crisis stressors and living there’s a whole gamut of Forensic Social Work services.

 Friends at Social Work

 We provide our czar really compassionate.
 I’m just wanting to sing their praises, they work so hard.
 They see about six to eight people a day and go into outer counties and they see the hearts it’s hard stuff.
 When a person is referred to friends at Social Work.

 A lot of times, it’s through court order board ordered drug and alcohol issues sanctions.
 Now we have the sanctioning grid and even if we walk in Lobby and we see somebody in need law identify that need.
 What we try to do is help those people successful approbation and parole.

 Also, we try to help improve their lives and the social workers worked so hard.
 They work along with the officers.
 They’re just as important and we try to include them all the way to the treatment plan and tell them.
 What’s going on and tell the offender.
 We call clients, we bring everybody to gathers’ we have a great game plan for them and what services we provide

 When they go to drug or alcohol treatment.
 We assess that they could be anywhere from.
 Which is the intensive outpatient to detox.
 Where they need medical detox depending on their drug of choice.
 Then there’s residential and we also do relapse prevention groups. we’re seeing the drugs out there.

 We’re getting the fsw get the very hard cases.
 We get the hard cases with mental health.
 We get the hard cases with the drug abuse.
 We’re seeing people shooting their arms.
 We’re seeing people shooting their necks and sometimes.
 It’s really hard.
 Now we’re seeing people use drugs that are they’re using multiple drugs.